California Invitational Berkeley Debate

 1. be polite, your speaks will be docked if you are rude/problematic etc *especially in cross

-- cross is not a time to be making arguments, use it to ask questions, clarify, set strategy etc I will not be writing things on my flow during cross unless its to clarify something
+- cross is not a time to be making speech like arguments, use it to ask questions, clarify, set strategy etc I will not be writing things on my flow during cross unless its to clarify something

 2. if its not in summary it should not be in FF.
 PLS EXTEND CLEAN link warrant impact if u want me to vote for it.